Stability result for the extremal Gr\"unbaum distance between convex bodies

 \section{Introduction}

 Let $n \geq 2$ be an integer.
 We say that a set $K \subset \mathbb{R}^n$ is a \emph{convex body} if it is compact, convex and with non-empty interior.
-A convex body $K$ will be called \emph{centrally-symmetric} (or just \emph{symmetric}) if it has the center of symmetry.
+A convex body $K$ will be called \emph{centrally-symmetric} (or just \emph{symmetric}) if it has a center of symmetry.
 By $\partial K$ we shall denote the boundary of a convex body $K$.
 For $z \in \mathbb{R}^n$ let $K_z = K-z$ be a shift of $K$.
-If $0 \in \inte K$, then we define the \emph{polar body} $K^{\circ}$ of $K$, as
+If $0 \in \inte K$, then the \emph{polar body} $K^{\circ}$ of $K$ is defined as

 where $\langle \cdot, \cdot \rangle$ is the usual scalar product in $\mathbb{R}^n$.